-Senior lawyer, Victoria Legal Aid.
+Senior Lawyer, Victoria Legal Aid.
 Faisal completed a Bachelor of Laws (LLB) at the University of Melbourne.
 He has also completed a Postgraduate Diploma in Legal Practice (GDLP) and a Master of Laws (LLM) at Monash University.
 Currently, he is a senior lawyer at Victoria Legal Aid where he appears as an advocate in the Administrative Appeals Tribunal and in VictorianÂ Magistrates’ Courts where he provides legal representation to individuals charged with Commonwealth offences.
 Faisal has predominantly worked as a lawyer for the Commonwealth and state governments, and has a particular interest in administrative law, migration law and criminal law.

-Solicitor, Bradley Lawyers.
+Solicitor.
 Previously, Lynne was the inaugural principal solicitor at Seniors Rights Victoria, and the principal solicitor at Fitzroy Legal Service.
 She has also taught law to social work students at RMIT University, and gives seminars to professional groups on the prevention of financial elder abuse.
 Lynne was awarded a Law Institute of Victoria President’s prize in 2011.

 Solicitor.
 Joseph graduated from Law (LLB) at the University of Melbourne and completed a Master of Law at the same university.
 He has also completed a Bachelor of Economics.
 Joseph is an accredited commercial litigation specialist, and accredited administrative law specialist.

-Consultant lawyer, Network Ten, and Special Counsel at Studio Legal.
+Consultant Lawyer, Network Ten, and Special Counsel at Studio Legal.
 Elizabeth is a senior lawyer with extensive industry experience in media, entertainment, e-commerce and copyright law.
 She completed a Master of Laws (LLM), Media, Communications and Information Technology University in New South Wales 2004.
 Elizabeth has been the editorial legal counsel to News Corp, and a lawyer for the ABC.
 Currently, she is the director and principal solicitor at the Communications Law Centre, the supervising lawyer at the Arts Law Centre Australia (Sydney), and a lawyer for the Media, Entertainment and Arts Alliance.

-Solicitor, Disability Discrimination Legal Service.
+Principal Solicitor, Disability Discrimination Legal Service.
 Placido was admitted to legal practice in Victoria in 1998 after practising criminal law overseas.
 He worked at the Footscray Community Legal Centre in 1999 before becoming principal solicitor at the Disability Discrimination Legal Service in 2000.

 Barrister.
 Paul has completed a BA (Hons) and a Masters of Law (LLM).
 He was admitted to the legal profession 1982 and signed the Victorian Bar Roll in 1991.
 Paul practices principally in commercial law, with extensive experience in credit, banking and finance and insurance law.
 He was a member of the Social Security Appeals Tribunal and the Superannuation Complaints Tribunal.
 He has been a financial counsellor, solicitor, university lecturer and ministerial adviser.